-This reformulation motivated taking a look at the issue of composition in physics.
+The operator tensor reformulation motivated taking a look at the issue of composition in physics.
 Typically, when we study a physical object, we regard it as being built out of small objects joined together in a particular way.
+In 2013 I wrote a paper providing a more general theory for the use of composition in physics.
 Such ideas of composition may play a role across different fields in physics.

 Most recently (2016), I have shown how to use ideas of composition to provide an operational reformulation of General Relativity.
 This requires, first of all, making an assertion as to what the directly observable quantities are.
 For this I nominate a set of scalar fields and consider point coincidences in their values.
 This provides an operational space (or op-space).
 We can consider regions of op-space and how to glue together solutions corresponding to such regions.
 This leads to a diagrammatic calculus of the same nature as that used in the operator tensor formulation of Quantum Theory.
 This operational reformulation of General Relativity naturally suggests approaches to solving the problem of Quantum Gravity.